 Who did it?

 When I started out this storyline, it seemed clear that the outflow of vacuum from dark matter must lead to expansion of space.
-Dark matter causes the expansion of the universe - as observed from our point of view - but they, performing a likewise reasoning from their point of view, they blame us for it.
+Dark matter causes expansion of the universe - as observed from our point of view - but they, performing a likewise reasoning from their point of view, they blame us for it.
 So, who did it?

 CERN has made anti hydrogen atoms, a negative charged antiproton surrounded by a positron.
 They lasted for 1000 seconds and have been excited in that time. - March 2012